 However, there is good news!
 You don’t need to become a Software Entrepreneur to have great software designed for your company.
 I have seen it happen before and I can help you get there!
 The important thing to know is what a reliable software development shop looks like, and what they need from you to do their job efficiently.

 First we learn what it takes to build a small, industry standard specification.
 This will be an ego-bruising journey through the Land of Pragmatism.
 I will show you how to build a specification that modern software companies can use to quickly give you a bid or estimation, and how to keep the estimation within the realm of what is practical.
 We would love to have a shot at bidding on your project.
-I am sure we can beat competitors since building software on our new platform, Automate, is blazing fast.

 By Adam Temple – CEO